MoseleyBioinformaticsLab/MESSES/_sources/protocol_dependent_schema.rst.txt

 "minLength" and "type" will be copied as is into the JSON schema for the "instrument" property, but "required" will be used to build the "required" attribute for "master_measurement".
 The "table" field should be one of "protocol", "measurement", or "entity" and indicates which table the record is associated with.
-For "instrument" and "instrument_type" the table is "protocol", which means that records in the "protocol" table of the input JSON that have the same name as "master_measurement" or inherit from it must comply with the "instrument" and "instrument_type" specifications.
+For "instrument" and "instrument_type", the table is "protocol", which means that records in the "protocol" table of the input JSON that have the same name as "master_measurement" or inherit from it must comply with the "instrument" and "instrument_type" specifications.
 For example, a protocol that inherits